 The more personalized outreach you can do, the better.
 LinkedIn can be an amazing tool, but there are smarter ways to use it than just spamming people’s inbox.
 Instead, we are able to use LinkedIn to connect with prospects and gain some insight as to who they are and what their interests are.
 All of this information can be very helpful on a sales call and give you a huge advantage instead of going into the situation blind.

-You can use these strategies at different points of sales cycle to find what works best.
+You can use these strategies at different points of the sales cycle to find what works best.
 Every time you try a new strategy you can measure your conversion rate and adjust as needed.

 7. sell using MODERN BUSINESS PLANS

 This sales strategy example is about updating your business plan with a modern, and realistic, go-to-market plan process.
-The first place that you could look as is on our website we have a marketing strategy template which is going to give you a lot of great information to get started with.
-We lay out how to bring in the right kind of leads for your sales team to nurture.
+The first place that you could look as is on our website we have a marketing strategy template that is going to give you a lot of great information to get started with.
+We layout how to bring in the right kind of leads for your sales team to nurture.
 Now obviously business plans are much more vast than just your go-to-market strategy.
 However, this is probably one of the most important components to a business plan.
 So if you’re looking for an easy way to get started, check out our marketing strategy template.
 Of course, it’s free and comes with great resources.

 8. INTERNAL GROWTH STRATEGIES

-There is one easy answer to this question and that answer is Try Everything.
+Try Everything.
 This is because so many people are so overwhelmed with all of the different opportunities for internal growth that they end up doing nothing.